 ESG will be a defining theme for corporates over the coming decade, and DAE is committed to becoming a more sustainable company.
-As a global aviation services company, we recognize the role we play in reducing our industry's global greenhouse emissions to ensure that the aviation industry reaches net zero by 2050, in line with IATA targets.
+As a global aviation services company, we recognize the role we play in reducing our industry's global greenhouse emissions to ensure that the aviation industry reaches net zero by 2050, in line with IATA targets, the UAE's Net Zero 2050 Strategy, and Paris Agreement under the United Nations Framework Convention on Climate Change.